robert-hoff/AdventureGameMk1/README.md

 # AdventureGameMk1

-This Unity World features a flat terrain and a box reporesenting a player character.
+This Unity World features a flat terrain and a box representing a player character.

 The player can be moved around by left clicking the ground.